google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 ## Open a Window

-One of the most common actions performance when a user clicks on a notification is to open a window / tab to a specific URL.
+One of the most common responses to a notification is to open a window / tab to a specific URL.
 We can do this with the [clients.openWindow()](https://developer.mozilla.org/en-US/docs/Web/API/Clients/openWindow) API.